 Larger doses can also cause anxiety, agitation, headache, and chest pain.
 It can lead to irregular heartbeats and other severe conditions.
 So, it’s better to avoid any product that contains high and concentrated doses of caffeine.
 Also, monitoring your daily intake is crucial as taking pre-workout, tea, coffee and other energy drinks can all add up!

 It’s true that caffeine has side effects, but only if you consume it in a high amount.
-It is important to note that drinking coffee, tea, and other caffeinated beverages on a regular basis are safe and completely healthy habit.
+It is important to note that drinking coffee, tea, and other caffeinated beverages on a regular basis are a safe and completely healthy habit.